hueitan/javascript-sdk-design/README.md

 ## Template

-Someone ask for the template/boilerplate of the SDK, here some example for you.
+Someone asks for the template/boilerplate of the SDK, here some example for you.
 [TEMPLATE.md](https://github.com/huei90/JavaScript-sdk-design/blob/master/Template/README.md)

 ## Book/Nice to Read